-The top-ranked geriatric medicine fellowship (subspecialty residency) program at Saint Louis University provides comprehensive exposure to the full range of practice settings and clinical scenarios seen in older adults, with an emphasis on clinical medicine and quality improvement.
+The top-ranked geriatric medicine fellowship (subspecialty residency) program at Saint Louis University provides comprehensive exposure to the full range of practice settings and clinical scenarios seen in older adults, emphasizing clinical medicine and quality improvement.

-Entrance into the program requires completion of an Accreditation Council for Graduate Medical Education (ACGME)-accredited residency program- in either internal medicine or family medicine.
+Entrance into the program requires completing an Accreditation Council for Graduate Medical Education (ACGME)-accredited residency program in internal medicine or family medicine.
 Successful completion of our program confers eligibility for certification of added qualifications by the American Board of Internal Medicine (ABIM) and the American Board of Family Medicine.

-Medical students and house staff from residency programs in internal medicine regularly rotate through our clinics.
+Medical students and house staff from residency programs in internal medicine throughout the St. Louis area regularly rotate through our clinics and inpatient service.
 This affords our fellows excellent teaching opportunities.

 Key Strengths of Our Program

-- Consistently listed as one of the top geriatrics programs in the country by U.S. News and World Report since 1998.
+- Consistently listed as one of the top geriatrics programs in the country by U.S. News & World Report since 1998.

-- Strong core clinical faculty who are consistently rated Best Doctors in St. Louis.
+- Strong core clinical faculty consistently rated Best Doctors in St. Louis.

-Fellows learn to become independent practitioners for the care of complex older adults by practicing in rigorous and supervised settings.
+- Fellows become independent practitioners for the care of complex older adults by practicing in rigorous and supervised settings.

-The program ensures that by the end of the 12-month accredited training, our fellows can practice competently and independently in the field of geriatric medicine and be eligible for board certification examination.
+The program ensures that by the end of the 12-month accredited training, our fellows have completed their A.B.I.M. or A.A.F.P. board certification exams and can practice competently and independently in geriatric medicine and be eligible for the board certification examination in geriatric medicine.